Hexagram 22賁Grace

 Line 4 is the ying line of the hexagram and the position where the colour scheme of the adornment changes.
 The figure is dressed only in white — 皤 — and arrives on a white horse moving as if winged.
 The classical reading is that white is the colour of restraint in the early Chinese palette: not the absence of adornment, but its deliberate refusal of ostentation.
 The second clause carries the line's decision content.
 The arriving figure looks like a raider, but is not.
 The relationship under formation is not adversarial; it is a marriage alliance.

 The decision-relevant translation is twofold.
 First, white is itself a form of grace — restraint is a mode of adornment, not the rejection of it.
-The actor who arrives understated is still arriving with intention.
+Someone who arrives understated is still arriving with intention.
 Second, the line is the I Ching's canonical instruction on misreading the form of an approach.
 The figure looks like a competitor or assailant; on closer reading they are offering alliance.
-Founders and executives at the ying position regularly mistake unfamiliar approaches as threats and refuse the alliance that would have produced the actual breakthrough.
+People at the ying position regularly mistake an unfamiliar approach for a threat and refuse the alliance that would have produced the actual breakthrough.
 The line says the opposite: read the white horse correctly.
 The arrival is not a raid; it is a partnership offered in the most restrained possible form.

 賁于丘園,束帛戔戔。吝,終吉。